 The roots of the Semperit Group date back to 1824.
-At the end of 2021, the Group employed around 6,900 people.
-Semperit operates 15 production sites and markets its products in the B2B space through its own sales network in Europe, Asia, North and South America, and Australia.
+At the end of 2022, the Group employed around 6,500 people.
+Semperit operates 16 production sites and markets its products in the B2B space through its own sales network in Europe, Asia, North and South America, and Australia.
 The most important product groups are hydraulic and industrial hoses, conveyor belts, escalator handrails, window and door profiles, cable car rings, ski foils, products for railway superstructures, examination and protective gloves, as well as surgical gloves.
+On December 16th, 2022 Semperit signed the contract to sell the Medical Sector to HARPS GLOBAL PTE.
+LTD.